Telesales has a bad reputation – it conjures up images of pushy salespeople selling low-quality products.

 Build Exceptional Sales Scripts

-The best sales teams have a clearly defined sales script for their telesales calls – the specifics vary depending on the industry, but some principles are universal:
+The most successful telemarketing teams have a clearly defined sales script for their telesales calls – the specifics vary depending on the industry, but some principles are universal:

 1. Be clear in your introduction: deliberately and clearly saying your name and where you’re calling from is an important first step.
 The next phrase is critical as it needs to make the prospect feel comfortable, engaged and open to talking – you won’t close a sale at the start of a call, but you can certainly ruin it, something like this can work well: